re-js/remini/README.md

 You can see how it’s easy to make that tiny, but very effective optimization!

-You no need to render anything you should render only what you need!
+You no need to render something you should render only what you need!
 No more, no less)

 ## Composition of stores